WELCOME TO DISHNER'S DUNGEON

 I understand that some students enter my classroom with a not-so-favorable view of math, while others have enjoyed the content but have never been challenged before.
 My goal for every student that enters my class is that they become better problem solvers and productive strugglers.
 The courses I offer will be challenging at times, but learning to handle rough conditions productively can enhance your performance in any area.
 In The Art of Learning by Josh Waitzkin, he states that "in every discipline, the ability to be clearheaded, present, cool under fire is much of what separates the best from the mediocre."
 Let's do our best to be positive and react appropriately to the challenges that await us.
 My desire for you is to experience the necessary growth that will take you to a whole new level in your education and be better prepared for college.

 I am looking forward to a great year with an awesome group of students!
 Again, I welcome all of you.
 I know we are going to have an amazing time together!

 3rd: Calculus Lab

 4th: AP Calculus BC

-I will be available for tutoring Monday - Friday from 3 - 4 pm.
+I will be available for virtual tutoring Mondays, Tuesdays, Thursdays, and Fridays from 3 - 4 pm.
 Morning tutoring is available by appointment only.
 If this schedule does not work for you, please arrange a morning session by sending me an email, and you should receive a reply soon after.